cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 ### Negative field elements

-As in [@RFC8032], given a field element e, define IS\_NEGATIVE(e) as TRUE if the least significant bit of the encoding of e is 1, and FALSE otherwise.
+As in [@RFC8032], given a field element e, define IS\_NEGATIVE(e) as TRUE if the least non-negative integer representing e is odd, and FALSE if it is even.
 This **SHOULD** be implemented in constant time.

 ### Constant time operations